kzkzmr/Maruo_2017_StatMed_Simulation/README.md

 wg (only for WG) = 0: Weibull distribution, 1: gamma distribution

 H = 0: null hypothesis for all visit, 1: null hypothes only for last visit, 2: alternative hypothesis

+For detail simulation settings, see Maruo et al. (2017).